signalfx/splunk-otel-collector/docs/getting-started/windows-installer.md

 ## Advanced Configuration

+For general advanced configuration and usage see the [manual installation documentation](./windows-manual.md).
+Advanced installer script usage is detailed in this section.

 ### Additional Script Options

 One additional parameter that may need to changed is `-memory` in order to